-TCab Tech was founded in May 2021 in Shanghai, China by Yon Wui Ng, CEO and other engineers.
-The company's goal is to make reliable and zero emission electric vertical takeoff and landing (eVTOL) aircraft for urban air mobility (UAM) aerial on-demand riding sharing for the general public.
-The TCab part of the company's name is an abbreviation for "Time Cab" which means a time-efficient form of air transportation.
-The company foresees using artificial intelligence (AI) to help their aircraft navigate through complex urban air space to ensure safety for all urban air travelers.
-After two rounds of funding earlier in 2021, the company raised nearly $10 million USD.
+TCab Tech was founded in May 2021 in Shanghai, China by Yon Huang Ng, CEO and other engineers.
+The company's goal is to make reliable and zero emission electric vertical takeoff and landing (eVTOL) aircraft for advanced air mobility (AAM) aerial ride-sharing for the general public.
+The meaning of TCab translates to "time taxi" which is the mission of the company to offer affordable and time-efficient air transportation to the general public.
+(Image credits: TCab Tech)

 As of September 2021, according to one website, the population in China has reached 1.398 billion people and the company is counting on customers in China to use their aircraft in an effort to spend less time traveling to work and to gain more free personal time.
 TCab Tech and the entire aviation industry is aware that as low altitude restrictions become more lifted in China, the market for air taxi service should begin to boom.

 TCab Tech announced on Monday, September 6, 2021 they had started flight testing, presumably with a sub-scale technology demonstrator as detailed by the company later in the year.
 Later in autumn, they announced that they had received 10 million dollars (USD) in investments in their seed funding phases.
 In December of the same year the company revealed a full-scale mock-up of the E20 along with planned vertiport infrastructure.
 Also in 2021, the company predicted their first commercial flight for the E20 will take place sometime in 2024.